This is the 3rd addition to the "How the hell did they pull this" series- it’s not official, I just like to name things.

 They could do so via social media sharing or by just sending their unique referral link in whatever way they wanted (messenger apps, email, SMS, handwritten cards, etc.)

 But here lies one of the best invitation hacks I’ve ever witnessed.
-Email is powerful, but sending your invitations to your contacts one by one, Dropbox offered the option to sync your contacts from Gmail, AOL, Yahoo!, etc.
+Email is powerful, but sending your invitations to your contacts one by one isn't so, Dropbox offered the option to sync your contacts from Gmail, AOL, Yahoo!, etc.

 People knew their referral status